howset/inception/NOTES.md

 	- Penultimate stable in https://alpinelinux.org/releases/.
 	- Go to https://alpinelinux.org/downloads/, find `older releases` @ the bottom of the page.
 	- Find the proper version, go to releases (not main), look for -virt & x86_64 for cluster comps (-virt is lts kernel, configured for VM guests[^3])
+3. Or just save all the trouble and just use other distro that are more popular &/ familiar, like ubuntu.

 ### Preparation
 - Maybe dependent on virtualbox version.